Ignore file changes with Git

 Not every file created or updated in your code should be committed to Git.
-Temporary files from your development environment, test outputs and logs are all examples of files that you create but are not part of your codebase.
+Temporary files from your development environment, test outputs, and logs are all examples of files that you create but aren't part of your codebase.
 Customize which files Git tracks through the gitignore feature.

 In this tutorial you learn how to:

 - Use gitignore to prevent tracking of files